letisjamuco/techfall/README.md

 The game transitions to a **quiet farm**, symbolizing a return to a slower, human-scale life.

 ### 2. Failure - A World Without Technology
-If the player loses and the system collapses, the game moves to a **post-technology world**.
+If the player loses and the system collapses, the game moves to a **pre-technology world**.
 Technology is gone.
 What remains is emptiness, silence, and a reset.

 ### 3. Success - AI Takeover